Endless Forms:

 In more detail:

-• Stage 1: Un-exert any of your exerted species.
+- Stage 1: Un-exert any of your exerted species.

-• Stage 2: Resolve any cards that reference “At the beginning of turn…”
+- Stage 2: Resolve any cards that reference “At the beginning of turn…”

-• Stage 3: Draw cards for the turn: 1 card if it is Day, 2 cards if it is Night.
+(i.e., make their effect happen). - Stage 3: Draw cards for the turn: 1 card if it is Day, 2 cards if it is Night.

-2 – Deploy
+2 – Deployment Phase

 Time to play some cards!
 During this phase, you may play 1 card of each type:

-• Species: Species are deployed to habitats.
-Each player may have a maximum of 3 species in any one habitat.
+- Species: Species are deployed to habitats.
+Each player may have a maximum of 3 species at any one habitat.
 Any species can be deployed to any habitat that has room for it.
 When you first deploy a species, place as many population counters on top of it as is specified by its population growth rate (X↑, see the Species Cards graphic in the Card Types section above).
 Take a look at the graphic in the Setting Up To Play section to see how species cards should be placed in habitats on the playing field.

 Events are important because they “interdict”.
 Event cards can be played at any time and are resolved immediately.
 Interdiction means that the card takes precedence and may interrupt normal actions.
 For example, you may intend to play a card to the field, but your opponent can reveal their hidden event just before you do so, requiring that the text of that event card be followed first.
 The only exception is when the first player also has an event card and plays it “in response” to their opponent’s event.
 In these cases, follow the “last played, first to resolve” rule.
 This means that the last event played gets resolved first, followed by the event that was played just before it.

-3 – Exert ↑
+3 – Exertion Phase

-• Predators may only exert if a species of their own size rank or up to 3 ranks lower is present in the same habitat (for example, a predator of rank 4 may predate upon a species of rank 4, 3, 2, or 1).
+- Predators may only exert if a species of their own size rank or up to 2 ranks lower is present in the same habitat (for example, a predator of rank 4 may predate upon a species of rank 4, 3, or 2).
 When they exert to predate, they gain X counters, and the selected prey species loses 1 counter.
 The same prey species can be preyed upon by multiple predators, losing 1 counter for each.
 If a prey species loses its last population counter, the card is moved to its owner’s discard pile.
 Predator cards are marked with fangs around their size rank number on the bottom right of the card (see the Species Cards graphic in the Card Types section).

-• Non-predators may exert to gain X population counters as long as they are at a habitat.
+- Non-predators may exert to gain X population counters as long as they are at a habitat.
 Other species do not lose counters when non-predators exert.

-4 – Move
+4 – Movement Phase

 During this phase, you may move 1 species card, including exerted species, to a different habitat if possible.
 This habitat must be adjacent to (i.e., touching on either side) the habitat the species is currently at, and must have room for it.
 If you already have 3 species at a habitat, it is full (even if your opponent has space on their side of the field).
 If you do not wish to move a species, or if no move is possible, proceed to your Termination Phase.

-5 – Termination
+5 – Termination Phase

 In more detail:

-• Stage 1: Remove Y counters from all species.
+- Stage 1: Remove Y counters from all species.

-• Stage 2: Resolve any cards that reference “At the end of turn…”.
+- Stage 2: Resolve any cards that reference “At the end of turn…”.

-• Stage 3: Pass the turn to your opponent.
+- Stage 3: Pass the turn to your opponent.

 Your turn is now over.